 2. Execution of Payment Transactions

-When you, as a payee, use Managed Payments, the payment transactions will be executed in accordance with the payment schemes rules and procedures, or as otherwise agreed.
+When you, as a payee or payer, use Managed Payments, the payment transactions will be executed in accordance with the payment schemes rules and procedures, or as otherwise agreed.

 - Your name,

 - Your eBay username,

 - The buyer’s name (where applicable),

 - The buyer’s eBay username, and any other data about the buyer which the buyer’s payment service provider or we may require (where applicable),